TSCMC/TSCMC.github.io/areas/ucl/united-cities-of-leightonsy.md

 ### Republic of Yamamigaoka

-Yamamigaoka is technically an independent republic, however, it is practically a puppet state of the UCL, where the UCL almost administers it as if it was its own territory, laying roads, collecting taxes, and managing lighting/spawnproofing infrastructure.
+Yamamigaoka is technically an independent republic, however, it is practically a puppet state of the UCTL, where the UCTL almost administers it as if it was its own territory, laying roads, collecting taxes, and managing lighting/spawnproofing infrastructure.

 ### [Yayajima](yayajima)